 top of page

-Preserving cultural heritage is writing it down, which is a lot easier said than done.
-The process of researching, interviewing, recording, and documenting cultural work can be fraught, time-consuming, and therefore easily de-prioritized.
-But it is crucial to the viability of a cultural institution.
-Organizations that document their traditions, practices, beliefs, values, and histories are better equipped to connect with their communities, celebrate their traditions, and secure their futures.
+The process of researching, interviewing, contextualizing, documenting and engaging people in cultural work can be fraught, political and unrelenting, so it often gets de-prioritized.
+But storytelling is essential to the viability of a cultural institution.
+Organizations that document their traditions, practices, beliefs, values, and histories are better equipped to cultivate community, celebrate tradition, and secure future generations.

 Elise Ballard